bassinfo/bassinfo.github.io/_posts/2020-06-26-scale-patterns.markdown

 When I think *"Aeolian"* it's more *"minor, with minor 6th"* (`b3b6b7`).
 Placing my index finger on the root (intending to move up the neck) there is a *minor 6th* up 1 string and 3 frets as found in *Position 3*.
 If on the other hand I placed my pinkie finger on the root (indenting to move down the neck), there is a *minor 6th* up 2 strings and down 2 frets as found in *Position 1*.

-This doesn't mean starting on other fingers or strings is procluded but is simply an example of how *interval constructions* of modes reintergrate into neck positions through *"muscle" memory*.
+This doesn't mean starting on other fingers or strings is precluded but is simply an example of how *interval constructions* of modes reintegrate into neck positions through *"muscle" memory*.

 # Exercises